wangyi111/wangyi111.github.io/_portfolio/integrated_fieldwork.md

     alt: "placeholder image 3"
 ---

-A placeholder for the integrated fieldwork in the Geoengine master program.
+This is a placeholder for the project *Integrated Fieldwork*.

+{% include gallery caption="This is a sample gallery to go along with this case study." %}